cdk-entest/eventbridge-lambda/README.md

 ## Introduction

 This [GitHub](https://github.com/entest-hai/eventbridge-lambda) shows events format, how they are produced and consumed and how to create a rule and add targets.

-Part 1 uses lambdas to produce and consume my-own events, then part 2 creates a S3 rule with prefix.
+- Part 1 uses lambdas to produce and consume my-own events
+- Part 2 creates a S3 rule with prefix.

 ## Part 1.
 Producer and Consumer